 This post may contain affiliate links.
 Please read our disclosure policy.

-How to pit cherries then make homemade cherry juice using either sweet or tart cherries and one of 5 methods – with or without a juicer.
+How to pit cherries and make homemade cherry juice using either sweet or tart cherries and one of five methods—with or without a juicer.
 This sweet/tart cherry juice is super refreshing, flavorful, and loaded with health benefits!

 I currently have leftover mango juice, peach juice, and pineapple juice in my freezer.
 But I can’t seem to stop this homemade fruit juice kick that I’m on.
 Next up, how to make cherry juice!